joymin5655/Finedust_proj/README.md

 ---

-## 🎯 Purpose
+## 🎯 Why I Built This

-Air pollution kills **7 million people annually** (WHO), yet remains invisible to the naked eye.
-AirLens aims to:

-1. **Visualize** real-time PM2.5 data on an interactive 3D globe
+**The Problem:**
+Air quality monitoring stations are severely lacking in many regions.
+People often have no way to know the air quality in their area, especially in developing countries and rural areas where stations are sparse or non-existent.

+**The Solution:**
+AirLens addresses this gap through two approaches:

+1. **📸 Camera-Based PM2.5 Prediction**
+   Use your smartphone camera to capture the sky and estimate PM2.5 levels — no expensive monitoring equipment needed.

+2. **📊 Policy Impact Visualization**
-2. **Analyze** air quality policies across 66 countries and their effectiveness
+   Explore how air quality policies across 66 countries have actually changed PM2.5 levels over time.
+See which policies work and which don't.
-3. **Predict** PM2.5 levels from sky photos using browser-based AI
-4. **Raise awareness** about global air pollution through intuitive data visualization

 ---